alkuzin/FalloutTerminal/README.md

 # Fallout Terminal

-Fallout Terminal written in C.
+Fallout Terminal library written in C.

 > [!WARNING]
 > Project is still under development.
 Some bugs can occur.